• Why Paris

 21 Wednesday Dec 2016

-Posted by Trailblazer Travel Books in Paris nightlife, Paris tips, Paris Wandering
+Posted Paris nightlife, Paris tips, Paris Wandering

 Nightcrawling at the tourist cabarets or hanging with the retro pop, indie, funky, bohemian chic crowd?
 Take your pick.
 Here are some choices that will jumpstart your after-dark adventures: